Government of the Nguyễn dynasty: Minh Mạng and later

-In 1831, Minh Mạng reorganised his kingdom by converting all these protectorates into 31 provinces (tỉnh).
+In 1831, Minh Mạng reorganised his empire by converting all these protectorates into 31 provinces (tỉnh).
 Each province had a series of smaller jurisdictions: the prefecture (phủ), the subprefecture (châu, in areas whereas having a significant population of ethnic minorities).
 Under prefecture and subprefecture, there was the district (huyện), the canton (tổng).
 Under district and canton, the bundle of hamlets around one common religious temple or social factor point, the village làng or the commune (xã) was the lowest administrative unit, which one respected person nominally took care of village administrative, which called lý trưởng.